Linear quantum systems: poles, zeros, invertibility and sensitivity: Invariant zeros and strong left invertibility

-\bthm Assume the linear quantum system \eqref{Kalmansys} satisfies 1) there is no the ``$h$'' subsystem and 2) the eigenvalues of the matrix $A_{\bar{c}\bar{o}}$ are purely imaginary.
-Then it is a.s.-left invertible if and only if the set of $A_{co}$ eigenvalues is in the right-half plane. \ethm
+The following sufficient condition is an immediate consequence of Theorem \ref{Thm6.1}, whose proof is thus omitted. \begin{corollary} Under Assumption \ref{Feb-h}, the linear quantum system \eqref{Kalmansys} is a.s.-left invertible if the set of the controllable and observable modes $\lambda(A_{co})$ is in the right-half plane. \end{corollary}